haoyuliao/EEL5840-Project/README.md

 # EEL5840-Project
-* This project tries to classify 5 different types of bricks by image-based.
+* This project tries to classify 4 different types of bricks and non-brick object by image-based.
 The Edge Histogram Descriptor (EHD) extracts features for each image.
 Then, train Probabilistic Generative Classifier (PGC) to classify bricks.

 ## Parameter explanation
 ### Train.py